 We will send reports home to you three times in year 7.
+In the autumn, spring and summer terms.

 We want ALL students to:

 - Make progress and excel. - Know how well they are doing and what they need to do to improve. - Know that they can achieve We will not set targets in KS3 we want to raise their aspirations. - Celebrate their progress, whatever their starting points.